BetterThanTomorrow/calva/docs/readthedocs/source/customizing.md

 # Customizing Calva

 Don't like the defaults?
-On this page we can collect some of the customisations that people have done, and maybe write a thing or two about it some day.
+On this page we can collect some of the customizations that people have done, and maybe write a thing or two about it some day.

 ## Calva Highlight

 Calva takes care of syntax highlighting, and also provides some features not available through VS Code's highlighting mechanism.
-These extras inclode rainbow parens, sane bracket matching, and comment form dimming/highlighting.
+These extras include rainbow parens, sane bracket matching, and comment form dimming/highlighting.

 You are in charge of how brackets and comments are highlighted: